 1. Cheap rural properties

-Rural properties are in abundance, and they sell in the region of 15,000 to 30,000 euro depending on location, size, and condition.
+Rural properties are in abundance, and they sell in the region of 15,000 to 30,000 euros depending on location, size, and condition.
 Many of them will need repair and renovation.
 They often come with adjacent land.
 A family would easily become self-sufficient by growing their own fruits and vegs.
 Commuting to bigger towns for shopping, schooling, and healthcare is often quick and easy if driving a car.
-The cost of living in Bulgaria is way below the levels for the rest of Europe.
-The average three members household would spend circa 625 euros a month, or the equivalent of 7,500 euros for a full year.
+The cost of living in Bulgaria is way below the levels of the rest of Europe.
+The average three members household would spend circa 700 euros a month, or the equivalent of 8,400 euros for a full year.

-2. Both seaside and ski destinations within easy reach
+2. Both seaside and ski destinations are within easy reach

 3. Tasty food and drinks

 Homemade produce is still widely available to purchase.
-There are lots of smallholdings still possessing the knowledge and skills to make cheeses, wine, grow fruits and vegetables.
+There are lots of smallholdings still possessing the knowledge and skills to make cheeses, wine, and grow fruits and vegetables.
 There are many people who keep bees and make honey.
 Bulgaria has long traditions in cheese making.
 The most popular cheese is the brined curd white variety.
 Wine-making is also experiencing a period of renaissance.
-There are some popular local grape varieties Pamid and Mavrud.
+There are some popular local grape varieties Pamid, Mavrud, and Misket.
 Melnik winery has been voted in the top 50 of the world’s best vineyards.

 4. Friendly neighbours

 Bulgarians are self-made people with many talents.
 This is even more prominent for those living in rural areas.
 Life in the village helps people pick up new skills.
 Neighbours do look after each other and are always happy to help.
 Some villages and towns will have social clubs where many can practice traditional singing and dancing.
 Cafes and bars often provide an opportunity to meet for a chat.